volumetricformat/On_boarding/docs/Introduction.md

 An overview of the Working Group structure and primary contacts.

 ### The Way We Work - [https://github.com/volumetricformat/the_way_we_work/blob/proposal/Rules/the_way_we_work.md](Guidelines)
-Processes and procedures to be followed by VFA Members.
+- Processes and procedures to be followed by VFA Members.

 ### GitHub - [https://github.com/volumetricformat](VFA Github repository)
 GitHub will form the basis for all VFA Working Group Activities.
-A Training Manual has been create to offer an overview on how to perform basic GitHub functions
+- A Training Manual has been create to offer an overview on how to perform basic GitHub functions

 ### Groups.io - [https://volumetric.groups.io/g/main](Access here)
-This area centralises all the admin requirements for VFA, i.e. email distribution lists, Working Group wiki pages, documentation/presentations, meeting schedule, calendar dates…..etc.
+This area centralises all the admin requirements for VFA;
+- Private
+- Working Group wiki pages
+  - Meeting calendar
+  - Meeting link details
+- Supporting documents
+  - Agenda
+  - Minutes
+  - Presentations
+  - Voting

 ### Slack - [vfa-org.slack.com](https://slack.com/signin#/signin)
 Dedicated Space for VFA members to communicate informally in open or closed channels